 For sites in countries such as Australia and Europe, add VAT for the research services.
-VAT can be upwards of 12% on all research services.
+The VAT can be upwards of 12% on all research services.

 For trials conducted in multiple countries, pay attention to foreign exchange rates.
-At a minimum, annual review of exchange rates is advised.
+At a minimum, an annual review of exchange rates is advised.
 Adjust clinical trial cost projections based on exchange rates.

 c.
 Trial enrollment delays

-Enrolling in trials is tricky business.
+Enrolling in trials is a tricky business.
 It takes longer to complete enrollment and initial projections are overly optimistic.
 Therefore account for these delays when you develop your clinical trial budget.

 We’ve covered a lot of ground in this Ultimate Guide to Clinical Trial Costs.
 To summarize, you should now have a solid understanding of these factors that impact clinical trial costs: